maxboeck/mxb-jekyll/_posts/youre-offline/2017-07-12-youre-offline.md

 If you're doing this, remember to suppress "submit on enter" as well, and make sure the user knows why submitting won't work at the moment.

+__UPDATE:__ I found a better way to handle this - by storing form submissions in `localStorage` and then checking for them once the connection comes back online.
+Read about it in ["Offline-Friendly Forms"](https://mxb.at/blog/offline-forms/).

 ## Further Reading

 * Intro: [OfflineFirst.org](http://offlinefirst.org/)